 Generally electric blankets, which disperse heat through built-in wires, consume little energy.
-On average, they cost about four cents an hour, while some space heaters can cost much more.
+On average, they cost about four cents an hour, compared to some space heaters which can cost around 15 cents an hour.

 How long do you need to run them for?

 Electric blankets are very effective heaters, so you usually only need to run one for around 10 to 30 minutes on an average setting before switching it off.
-As the warm air is trapped under your doona, you should keep warm pretty much all night – and you probably won’t need a space heater.
+As the warm air is trapped under your doona, you should keep warm all night – and you probably won’t need a space heater.
 Many electric blankets also come with timers that can be pre-set to switch off.
+We wouldn’t recommend having your electric blanket on all night, even if it has an all-night mode.

 What types of blankets are there?